COVID-19 in Belgium: is it over yet?

 Belgium recently started to lift its lockdown measures initially imposed to contain the spread of the Covid-19.
 Following this decision taken by Belgian authorities, we analyze how the situation evolved so far.

-Contrarily to a previous article in which I analyzed the outbreak of the Coronavirus in Belgium using the SIR model, in this article we focus on the evolution of:
+Contrarily to a previous article in which I analyzed the outbreak of the Coronavirus in Belgium using the SIR model, in this article we focus on the evolution of the number of:

 at the province and national level.